fkohl04/framework-performance/README.md

 ### Node

 In contrast to all other JVM based frameworks we will also test a [Node.js](https://nodejs.org/en/about/) server which is an asynchronous and event driven JavaScript runtime.
-The special part is that node is executing the event and network handling on a single thread.
+The special part is that node is executing all computations in a single thread.

 ## Test Execution